JHUDMC/LibCal-Website-Customization/README.md

 ![Check membership button screenshot](images/readme_images/membership-button.png)

-A button that links to the Power Apps membership status checker that was devloped by JHU IT.
+A button that links to the Power Apps membership status checker that was developed by JHU IT.
 This is inserted on the homepage and opens the checker in a new tab.

 ### Authed Item Borders

 ![Authed Item Border screenshot](images/readme_images/authed-item-borders.png)

-Draws a purple border around items requring authorization.
+Draws a purple border around items requiring authorization.
 Includes a banner with an info icon that simply redirects to the item page to display the disclaimer.

 ### Authed Item Disclaimer